mavachon107/yet-another-f1-db/README.md

 The stack is a FastAPI backend (SQLModel + PostgreSQL) and a Vite/React frontend, all wired together with Docker Compose.

+This is the public repository version of the website https://f1statsdatahub.com

 ---

 ## Architecture